Biodiversity Response Planning Projects

 The outcomes of the co-design set the overall approach of BRP.
 This was documented in the Biodiversity Response Planning Co-design Overview Report which has been endorsed by the overarching Steering Committee.

-To find out more about Biodiversity Response Planning including how to get involved, contact the DELWP Customer Contact Centre on 136 186 between 8:30am and 5:00pm Monday to Friday.
+To find out more about Biodiversity Response Planning, contact the DELWP Customer Contact Centre on 136 186 between 8:30am and 5:00pm Monday to Friday.